 The art of conversation

-You and Baby have probably been having conversations of one kind or another since back when his conversational skills mostly just consisted of “mamamamamamama,” and “bababababababa,” but now’s a great time to make sure that the conversations you have with him come up early and often, and that they’re truly a back-and-forth.
-If Baby is a little hesitant to contribute to a conversation you’re having, don’t hesitate to leave a little extra space in the conversation for him.
+You and Baby have probably been having conversations of one kind or another since back when their conversational skills mostly just consisted of “mamamamamamama,” and “bababababababa,” but now’s a great time to make sure that the conversations you have with them come up early and often, and that they’re truly a back-and-forth.
+If Baby is a little hesitant to contribute to a conversation you’re having, don’t hesitate to leave a little extra space in the conversation for them.
 Long pauses can feel awkward for adults, but for young toddlers, sometimes they can give the chance to really put together a response.

-And just like when you’re talking with anyone else, asking Baby open-ended questions, or questions that need to be answered with more than a “yes,” “no,” or other single-word response are a great way to get him engaged.
+And just like when you’re talking with anyone else, asking Baby open-ended questions, or questions that need to be answered with more than a “yes,” “no,” or other single-word response are a great way to get them engaged.
 Eye-contact, too, plays just as big a part in talking to toddlers as it does with adults – maybe even more, since toddlers are still learning to read facial expressions, and to understand emotions, and so looking them in the eyes helps them make the connection between words, expressions, and emotions.

-When you read together, see if you can get him to interact with the story.
+When you read together, see if you can get them to interact with the story.
 Singing together is a great family activity, too, and if you haven’t done it much yet, sing-alongs are a great place to get started.
-And if Baby already knows some classic kids songs, books of those songs, like and Itsy-Bitsy Spider picture book, can help him think about the words to the song, and what it means.
+And if Baby already knows some classic kids songs, books of those songs, like and Itsy-Bitsy Spider picture book, can help them think about the words to the song, and what it means.

 - Raising Children Network.
 “Language Development: 1-2 Years.”
 Raising Children.
 Raising Children, February 1 2016.
 Web.